Badger-Finance/badger-subgraph/tf-aws-standalone/README.md

 - Click create parameter
 - Enter a name (can have a path) for example /secrets/graphnode/ethnode_url
 - Select standard tier and type string
-- Set Date type to String
+- Set Data type to String
-- enter the full url including the http:// or https:// of the eth node in the value box with no leading/trailing whitespace
+- Enter the full url including the http:// or https:// of the eth node in the value box with no leading/trailing whitespace
 - Create the parameter

 ## Setting input variables